RedPitaya/Documentation/quickStart/first.rst

 .. note::

-   ``xxxxxx`` are the last 6 characters of the MAC address of your Red Pitaya board.
+   ``xxxxxx`` are the last six characters of the MAC address of your Red Pitaya board.
    The MAC address is written on the Ethernet connector.

 After the **third step**, you will get a Red Pitaya main page, as shown below.